The Final Ivy & Bean Book Is Coming Out Soon

 If you're unfamiliar with Ivy & Bean, here's the lowdown: From the moment Bean met Ivy, they knew that they wouldn't be friends; they were pretty much the exact opposite of each other.
 But when the girls need each other's help, they unexpectedly become besties.
 Over the course of the series, the two girls go on new adventures and continue to strengthen their friendship.
 It's the perfect book series for readers ages 6 through 9, according to Amazon.

 Ivy & Bean Is Being Developed Into A Series For Netflix

 After the final book is released, the 12-book series about two unlikely friends will be adapted into a film series for Netflix, written by Kathy Waugh (Judy Moody and the Not Bummer Summer, Molly of Denali).

 "With a 1-hour run-time, the Ivy & Bean film series will still very much be movies the whole family can enjoy," Naketha Mattocks, Director of Family Features at Netflix tells Romper in a statement.
 "Safe, fun, and elevated comedy-adventures, they also have the wonderful benefit of giving the youngest members of the family an opportunity to see themselves as the star of their own story."

-It's unclear when the first Ivy & Bean movie will make its big Netflix debut, so be on the lookout in the future.
+The film series is still currently casting, so it’s unclear when the first Ivy & Bean movie will make its big Netflix debut.
+Netflix subscribers should be on the lookout in the future for any updates about the film.
 In the meantime, parents and fans of Barrows' work can stream The Guersney Literary & Potato Peel Pie Society — an adaptation of Barrows' 2009 novel for adults — on Netflix right now.